Garden Route Highlights + Addo with HotSpots2C

 During our free hour, we hiked amongst the lush local vegetation, crossed the bridges and admired the breathtaking scenery.

-After lunch we headed to Tsitsikama Falls Adventure where we would go zip lining through an impressive setting.
+After lunch, we headed to Tsitsikama Falls Adventure where we would go zip lining through an impressive setting.

 It was extraordinary and I had so much fun!

-We arrived towards the end of the day and that night I met other travelers and played Beirut, or beer pong, with them.
+We arrived towards the end of the day and that night I met other travellers and played Beirut, or beer pong, with them.
 We had so much fun throwing that ping pong ball across a table trying to land it in a cup of beer!

 Day 3 – Jeffrey’s Bay to Addo Elephant: Excitement, Happiness and Frustration